probr/probr-pack-kubernetes/internal/audit/README.md

 **AuditLog.EventComplete**

-After an event has finished running every probe, we should audit the final status of the event.
+After an event has finished running every probe, we should audit the final outcome of the event.

 ```
 s, o, err := g.Handler(g.Data)
-audit.AuditLog.EventComplete(t.TestDescriptor.Name, s)
+audit.AuditLog.EventComplete(t.TestDescriptor.Name)
 ```

 **AuditLog.SetProbrStatus**